ctianju/ExoPlayerSamle/README.md

      * 监听播放状态
      */
     private final class ComponentListener implements ExoPlayer.EventListener {

         @Override
         public void onPlayerStateChanged(boolean playWhenReady, int playbackState) {

             switch (playbackState) {
                 /**
-                 * The player is able to immediately play from its current position.
+                 * The player is able to immediately /*play from its current position.
 The player will be playing if
                  * {@link #getPlayWhenReady()} is true, and paused otherwise.
                  */

                 case Player.STATE_READY://
                     showLoading(false);
                     play(playWhenReady);